 See if this solves the issue.
-If not, try using the next method below:
+If this doesn’t fix the error, try using the next method below:

 Rename Or Delete Plugins

-If you encounter the ‘Are you sure you want to do this?’ error while working on a plugin, try deleting the plugin or renaming plugin files on your server.
+If you experience the ‘Are you sure you want to do this?’ error while working on a plugin, try deleting the plugin or renaming plugin files on your server.

-If you need help troubleshooting Plugins, see this tutorial:
+If you need help troubleshooting Plugins, go here: